ocelot-collab/ocelot/README.md

 We still have no documentation but you can find a lot of examples in /demos/ folder including this tutorial

-## Ocelot user profile

-Ocelot is designed for researchers who want to have the flexibility that is given by high-level languages such as Matlab, Python (with Numpy and SciPy) or Mathematica.
-However if someone needs a GUI  it can be developed using Python's libraries like a [PyQtGraph](http://www.pyqtgraph.org/) or [PyQt](http://pyqt.sourceforge.net/Docs/PyQt4/).

 ## Preliminaries

 The tutorial includes 9 examples dedicated to the beam dynamics and optics and 5 to Photon Field Simulation.
 However, you should have a basic understanding of Computer Programming terminologies.
 A basic understanding of Python language is a plus.

 ##### This tutorial requires the following packages:

-- Python 3.6 - 3.8
+- Python 3.6 - 3.10
-- `numpy` version 1.8 or later: http://www.numpy.org/
+- `numpy` version 1.8 or higher: http://www.numpy.org/
-- `scipy` version 0.15 or later: http://www.scipy.org/
+- `scipy` version 0.15 or higher: http://www.scipy.org/
-- `matplotlib` version 1.5 or later: http://matplotlib.org/
+- `matplotlib` version 1.5 or higher: http://matplotlib.org/
-- `ipython` version 2.4 or later, with notebook support: http://ipython.org
+- `h5py` version 3.10 or higher, https://www.h5py.org
+- `jupyter lab`  or `ipython notebbok` https://jupyter.org

 **Optional**, but highly recommended for speeding up calculations
 - numexpr (version 2.6.1)